 - On the Security policy blade, select On under Data collection to automatically collect logs.
 Turning on data collection provisions the monitoring extension on all current and new supported VMs in the subscription.

 - Select OK.

 Disabling data collection

 - Return to the Security Center blade and select the Policy tile.
-This opens the Security policy-Define policy per subscription or resource group blade.
+This opens the Security policy-Define policy per subscription blade.

-- On the Security policy-Define policy per subscription or resource group blade, select the subscription that you wish to disable data collection.
+- On the Security policy-Define policy per subscription blade, select the subscription that you wish to disable data collection.

 - The Security policy blade for that subscription opens.
 Select Off under Data collection.